takeitbillykyle/vae_project_deeplearn/README.md

 ACKNOWLEDGEMENTS:

-This code makes use of midiBuffer.py:
+This code makes use of midiBuffer.py to handle routing of MIDI to eternal audio software:

 ================================================================================
 	midiBuffer.py